raulmaulidhino-dev/english-society-bozz/README.md

 ## 🙋‍♀️ About Me

-I'm Raul, a 2025 graduated high school student passionate about web development and building tools that make an impact for society.
+I'm Raul, a 2025 Graduated High School Student (also a Mechatronics Engineering Student at [EEPIS](https://pens.ac.id/) now) passionate about web development and building tools that make an impact for society.

 Made with ❤️ in Indonesia 🇮🇩